 1. Help people mentally switch gears

 You should always be mindful of what people were doing before your meeting.
 Chances are they still have a lot on their mind when your meeting starts.
-Consider giving them a strong context switch, like a palate-cleanser for the mind.
+Consider starting with a strong context switch, like a palate-cleanser for the mind.

 When I present, I like to engage people really early, even before I introduce myself.
 I may ask something like, “Quick show of hands: how many people mentor other designers?”
 It’s not an interesting question, but it gives people a chance to brag so they’re more likely to engage.
 Next, I’ll ask, “Who wants to mentor other designers?” and “Who wants a mentor but is too afraid to ask?”